The Yummy Life

 Directions

 Preheat oven to 400 degrees.
 Spray roasting pan with cooking spray.
 Add turkey wings and onions.
 Drizzle with olive oil.
 Sprinkle with 1/2 teaspoon salt and 1/4 teaspoon pepper.
 Bake for 1 hour until turkey & onions are browned.
 Flip over turkey wings, add garlic cloves and bake another 15 minutes.
 Remove wings, onions, & garlic to stock pot.
 Add 1 cup chicken broth to baking pan and whisk to loosen browned bits.
 Add pan liquid to stockpot along with celery, herbs, and remaining chicken broth.
-Simmer for 1 hour.
+Bring to a boil, then lower heat, cover, and simmer for 1 hour.
 Remove solids from liquid stock.
 Pour stock through wire strainer to remove remaining bits.
 Remove grease from stock by using grease separator or chilling in fridge so that hardened fat can be scraped off the top.
 For 5-1/2 cups of stock, make a slurry* by shaking 1 cup stock with 2/3 cup of flour in a jar.
 Heat stock in large saucepan until steaming.
 Whisk constantly while gradually adding slurry to stock until desired consistency is reached.
 Cook on low for 10 min.
 Taste and add salt and pepper to taste.
 Serve right away or store in fridge no more than 3 days.
-May be frozen for up to a month.
 Reheat in microwave or on stove top; add water or chicken broth to thin it, if necessary.
+Whisk until smooth.
 Taste and adjust seasoning.

-*To thicken gravy, for each one cup of turkey stock make a slurry of 1 tablespoon of flour to 1-1/2 tablespoons of water or broth to shake together in the jar.
+*To thicken gravy, for each one cup of turkey stock make a slurry of 2 tablespoons of flour to 3 tablespoons of water or broth to shake together in the jar.

 STORE GRAVY in the fridge for up to 3 days or in the freezer for up to 3 months.
 Move frozen gravy to the fridge the day before so it can thaw before reheating it.
+Heat and whisk it until smooth.
 If it's too thick, whisk in some water or broth.

 REHEAT GRAVY on the stove top or in a microwave.
-If it's too thick, stir in some water or chicken broth.
+Once heated through, whisk until it's restored to a smooth consistency.
+If it's too thick, whisk in some water or chicken broth.

 NUTRITIONAL INFO (for one 1/4 cup serving): 31 calories, 1.2g fat, 3.8g carbs, 0g fiber, 1.1g protein; Weight Watchers PointsPlus: 1